JordanPickles/data-collection-pipeline/README.md

 # Data Collection Pipeline Project
 Project descripton: "An implementation of an industry grade data collection pipeline that runs scalably in the cloud.
-It uses Python code to automatically control your browser, extract information from a website, and store it on the cloud in a data warehouses and data lake.
+It uses Python code to automatically control your browser, extract information from a website, and containerise the application in a docker image.
 The system conforms to industry best practices such as being containerised in Docker and running automated tests."

 This project formulates project 3 of the Ai Core data career accelerator, this project will aim to develop a webscraper to collate data from the website, 'coinmarketcap.com'.